wp-plugins/quiz-master-next/readme.txt

 * Saves the results after a user takes the quiz
 * Now saves the users answers and comments after taking the quiz
 * Features audit trail so admins can keep track of who adds, edits, or deletes quizzes and questions
+* Features useful statistics for how quizzes been taken
 * Create surveys by utilizing the comment boxes instead of answers

 == Installation ==